mkandes/batch-computing/NOHUP.md

 - `TIME+`: Total CPU time consumed by the process.
 - `COMMAND`: Command used to activate the process.

-### interrupt a Foreground Process from the Keyboard
+### Interrupt a Foreground Process from the Keyboard

 Re-run `pi.sh` with a large number of samples to increase its runtime (and accuracy) and then open another terminal to view the running process with the `top` command.